-We have prepared a draft dry weather plan.
-You can read the full document, but we've also prepared some customer friendly summary magazines that may interest some people more.
+Alongside the full document we've also prepared some customer friendly summary magazines that may interest some people more.

 Please contact firstname.lastname@example.org by email if you would like to provide feedback on the summary magazines.
 But scroll down to find out how to submit your feedback about our plans themselves.

 #2 Tell us your views

 Your thoughts are important and we'd love to hear your views on this revised draft plan.
 Although the public consultation closed on Monday 2 August 2021 we are always interested in your views so if you missed the deadline you can still send us your feedback.